-The temple's expansive grounds are home to Japan's largest cemetery with memorials and monuments to over 200,000 souls, including some of the most famous people in Japanese history.
-All these souls wished to be closer to the Buddhist pioneer, Kobo Daishi, and hoped for a fast track to salvation.
+The temple's expansive grounds are home to Japan's largest cemetery with more than 200,000 graves, including some of the most famous people in Japanese history.
+All these souls desire to approach Kobo Daishi, the founder of Shingon Buddhism, and hope to find their way to salvation.

 Take the scenic and monumental walk to the grounds

-The two-kilometer cobbled walkway leading up to Okunoin is flanked by ancient cedar trees and dotted by tributes to iconic figures from history including heroes of war and modern business to royalty, monks, and feudal lords.
-Each memorial located here represents the spirit of the person, keeping their legacy alive.
+The two-kilometer cobblestone sidewalk leading to Okunoin is lined with old mossy cedars, dotted with the graves of war dead, modern entrepreneurs, royalty, monks, feudal lords, and other famous historical figures, as well as unknown tombstones.
+Each memorial located here represents the wish of the person, keeping their legacy alive.

 Let there be light

-Torodo Hall—known as the Hall of Lanterns—is located in front of Kobo Daishi's mausoleum and is the center of worship for the temple.
-A sparkling sanctuary of spirituality, its name is a reference to the over 10,000 lanterns that are permanently lit throughout the hall.
+Torodo Hall—known as the Hall of Lanterns—is located in front of Kobo Daishi's mausoleum and is the center of worship.
+The shimmering spiritual sanctuary is named after more than 20,000 lanterns (including the adjacent Memorial Lantern Hall), which are permanently lit throughout the temple.

-Entry to the mausoleum of Kobo Daishi is forbidden, in part to avoid disturbing its inhabitant, who is believed to be in a continuous state of meditation.
-Instead, monks, pilgrims, and the general public pay their respects from outside the mausoleum.
+Entry to the mausoleum is forbidden, to avoid disturbing Kobo Daishi, who is believed to be in a continuous state of meditation.
+Instead, monks, pilgrims, and the general public worship from outside the mausoleum.